 - Snake is given a tracer.
 When he pushes a button his position can be tracked for 15 minutes.

-- The President is wearing a vital signs bracelet that broadcasts a "sig pulse".
+- The President wears a vital signs bracelet that broadcasts a "sig pulse".
 Snake is given a device that can home in on the signal, showing direction and distance to the device.

 - Trashcan Bonfire: In the scene where Romero approaches Bob Hauk to deliver an ultimatum.

-- Twenty Minutes into the Future: Occurs in 1997.
-In 1988 the U.S. crime rate rose 400%, Manhattan was turned into the maximum security prison for the whole country, and the U.S. became authoritarian.
-There is a war going on with Soviet Union (presumably non-nuclear) and the whole film begins as Communist terrorists skyjack Air Force One.
-Cold War-phobia was very popular in The Eighties.
+- 20 Minutes into the Future: This film takes place in 1997.
+In 1988, the US crime rate rose 400%; Manhattan was turned into the maximum security prison for the whole country and the US became an authoritarian nation as a result.
+There is a (presumably non-nuclear) war going on with the Soviet Union, and the whole film begins as Communist terrorists skyjack Air Force One.
+Cold War-phobia was very popular in The '80s.

 - What Happened to the Mouse?: After Snake lands in New York, Cabbie is the first major character encountered.
 Cabbie takes Snake, Brain and Maggie to the Duke's headquarters, then drives off after panicking over the Duke's reputation.
 Later, as Snake, Brain and Maggie make their way with the President to the 69th Street Bridge, Cabbie suddenly returns, with no explanation as to where he was throughout a third of the movie.
 Seems like Contrived Coincidence.

-- He's a taxi driver in New York (it's implied he's just a New Yorker who never left).
+- He's a taxi driver in New York (it's implied that he's a New Yorker who never left).
 If there's a fare involved, he'll show up.

-- It can be assumed that since Cabbie traded for the tape that he was still around Duke's other men when Brain and Maggie broke out the President, he could have followed Duke's men who were following Brain and Maggie.
+- It can be assumed that since Cabbie traded for the tape, he was still around Duke's other men when Brain and Maggie broke out the President, and he could have followed Duke's men (who were following Brain and Maggie).

 - Zeerust: While cassette tapes were still widely used in 1997, telex were gone by then.
 The wireframe guidance images in the glider might raise some eyebrows, but it's conceivable that such a light aircraft would use simple computer graphics.